idoscience/datascience-cleandata-coursera/README.md

 This repository is for the course project of the course Getting and cleaning data in Coursera.

 It consists of run_analysis.r script which performs the task fo tidying up the data.
+The Codebook.md contains the variable description.

 Workflow
 ========